 Put the pumpkin mixture in a plastic bag or a pastry bag.
 Snip a hole in the corner.

-Use the mixture and the bag to make circles from the dough.
-Make these circles on the greased cookie sheet.
+Use the mixture and the bag to pipe circles from the dough on to a greased cookie sheet.

 Put the frosting mixture in a plastic bag or a pastry bag.
 Snip a hole in the corner.